Semantic Relations and Deep Learning: A high-level view of deep learning for semantic relations

-$f$ should return 1 if relation $r$ holds between these arguments, 0 otherwise.
-In practice, the function will return a real value in [0,1].\footnote{A softmax function may be necessary to map the actual value into the [0,1] interval.} During training, the parameters will be adjusted so as to bring the value as close to the actual expected value as possible.
+This is actually a model called \rescal\ \cite{Nickel2011}. $f$ should return 1 if relation $r$ holds between these arguments, 0 otherwise.
+In practice, the function will return a real value in [0,1].\footnote{A softmax function may be necessary to map the actual value into the [0,1] interval.} During training, the parameters will be adjusted in order to bring the value as close to the actual expected value as possible.
 During testing, a preset threshold usually helps determine if a new combination $(\embv_i,\embr,\embv_j)$ represents the instance of a relation $r$ which holds between arguments $i$ and $j$ represented by their corresponding vectors.

 A mapping function can be almost arbitrarily complex, and can be implemented by various neural network architectures.
 Let us engage for a while in name-dropping---and acronym-dropping.
 At our disposal, there are recurrent neural networks (RNN) , convolutional neural networks (CNN) or stacks of different types of neural networks, so as to model different types of interactions between the various parts of the input.
-Each architecture has its own implementation choices, \eg long short-term memory (LSTM), rectified linear activation units (ReLU) or gated recurrent units (GRU), each with its own specific properties which make them more suitable for certain applications than for others.
+Each architecture has its own implementation choices, \eg long short-term memory units (LSTM), rectified linear activation units (ReLU) or gated recurrent units (GRU), each with its own specific properties which make them more suitable for some applications than for others.
 Long sequences are often encoded with, \eg a bi-directional RNN using LSTM (BiLSTM ).
-The latest advance is the Transformer architecture, starting with the Bidirectional Encoder Representations from Transformers (BERT) \cite{Devlin2018}\footnote{\posscite{Devlin2018} truly seminal paper on BERT has started a veritable cottage industry.
+The latest advance is the Transformer architecture, starting with the Bidirectional Encoder Representations from Transformers (BERT) \cite{Devlin2018,devlin-etal-2019-bert}\footnote{\posscite{Devlin2018} truly seminal paper on BERT has started a veritable cottage industry.
 There are versions named SpanBERT, StructBERT, DistilBERT, BERTje, CamemBERT, FlauBERT, RobBERT, KnowBERT, MobilBERT, BERTweet, RuBERT---with certainly \bd{much} more to come.} and Generative Pretrained Transformer (GPT).\footnote{\url{openai.com/blog/language-unsupervised/}} The input vector itself can be the output of a neural network.